chungdz/mlsimple/README.md

 Current Python environment for base is 3.9.

 Pytorch=1.12.1 is needed.
-For DLTS with CUDA version 11.0, the instruction is:
+For DLTS with CUDA version 11.0 (supported by DeepScale2.1-Regular framework), the instruction is:
 ```shell
 pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu110
 ```